Why do Sikh NRI grooms/brides prefer to marry a Sikh?

 Additionally, the modern Sikh NRI bride or groom may also consider practical aspects, such as shared dietary preferences (many Sikhs are vegetarians), similar wedding customs, and the ease of integrating into each other’s families.
 These practicalities, combined with the emotional and spiritual reasons, make marrying another Sikh an attractive option.

-In conclusion, Sikh NRI and grooms are often drawn to marrying within their community due to a combination of religious, cultural, and practical reasons.
+In conclusion, Sikh NRI brides and grooms are often drawn to marrying within their community due to a combination of religious, cultural, and practical reasons.
 The desire to preserve their identity, ensure spiritual compatibility, and maintain strong family ties are all significant factors that contribute to this preference.
 Marrying within the Sikh faith allows them to build a life with a partner who shares their values, beliefs, and heritage, creating a solid foundation for a harmonious and fulfilling marriage.